amiaiorg/GrapheneEnergyLabs/README.md

-# Welcome to the Ami Foundation Quantum Energy Project
+# Welcome to DxNs Hub Quantum Energy Project

 ## Our Mission